verygoodsoftwarenotvirus/blog/content/posts/errors-in-go.md

 func main() {
 	result, err := checkCurrentTime()
 	if err != nil {
-		panic(err)
+		fmt.Println(err)
-	}
+	} else {
 		fmt.Println(result)
 	}
+}
 ```

-Our main function is 5 lines, compared to Rust’s 4.
+Our main function is 6 lines, compared to Rust’s 4.
 I suppose that adds up over time and with a larger project, but I still just don’t think it’s some massive win for readability.

 ## Conclusion